Aging of South Korea: Fertility

 Unlike countries in Europe where fertility rates naturally fell below the level of population replacement due to industrialization and socio-cultural factors, Korea's birth rates fell sharply due to birth control policies.
 Korea's birth control policy began in the 1960s and ended in the mid-1990s when birth rates fell significantly below the level of population replacement.
 As a result, Korea's fertility rate declined by about half from the end of the 1970s (2.90 births/woman) to 1.56 births/woman at the end of the 1980s.
 In the 2000s, when low birth rates started to become a problem, the government tried to alter policy to increase it, but the birth rate still declined at a more rapid rate than any other country.

-On the other hand, the Korean population tends to have more males than females due to the traditional preference for male babies in Korea.
+On the other hand, the Korean population tends to have more males than females due to the traditional preference for male babies.
 Other developed nations with a more balanced sex ratio have had less population degrowth.
 This suggests that if the South Korean preference for male babies is weakened, balancing the gender ratio, the negative effect on the birth rate may be removed.

 The South Korean fertility rate of 1.8 children per woman was below the OECD average fertility rate of 2 children per woman in 1984 and has remained below average since then.
 In 2018, the total fertility rate in South Korea declined to 0.98.
 In order to maintain a population of 50 million, the fertility rate would need to match the replacement level of 2.1.
 Among OECD countries, Korea was the only country whose fertility rate declined below 1.

 The number of newborn babies declined 8.6% from 2017 to 2018, becoming the lowest birth rate for South Korea.
 In 2022, the fertility rate declined further to 0.81.
 Sejong City is the only area where the population is expected to increase.